 Vivek Sharma, Senior Solutions Architect at Qubole, shares, “Today organizations don’t want to have siloed data and incur data transfer costs for maintaining the copy of data in data lake as well as a data warehouse.
 Our customers prefer to have a single platform to derive value from various use cases.
 Moreover, newer or broader use cases are also pushing the adoption of data lakes.”

-Purvang Parikh, Senior Solutions Architect at Qubole, too believes that data transformation is happening on data lakes instead of data warehouses.”
+Purvang Parikh, a Senior Solutions Architect at Qubole, too believes that data transformation is happening on data lakes instead of data warehouses.”

 The data thought leaders at Qubole analyze the five key trends that might dominate this year.
 Keep reading to discover Qubole’s predictions for data lake trends in 2021.